PROPHET2350/seneca/README.md

 ## Configurations

-Create a database and configure the credentials on the variables DB_DATABASE={name} DB_USERNAME={user} DB_PASSWORD={pass} in file .env to make the DB connection
+Create a database and configure the credentials on the variables DB_DATABASE, DB_USERNAME, DB_PASSWORD in file .env to make the DB connection

 The emails will be sent to the email jorgeluis33ariosa@gmail.com via smtp server.
-If you want to change, you must modify the variables MAIL_MAILER
-MAIL_HOST MAIL_PORT MAIL_USERNAME MAIL_PASSWORD in .env file
+If you want to change, you must modify the variables MAIL_MAILER, MAIL_HOST, MAIL_PORT, MAIL_USERNAME, MAIL_PASSWORD in .env file

 ## Default user credentials